 Hello and thanks for stopping by.

-and speaking of blogs, you can read more about past experiences on my blog page at https://www.travelcounsellors.co.uk/graham.parker#my-blogs
+You can read more about past experiences on my blog page at https://www.travelcounsellors.co.uk/graham.parker#my-blogs

-Also its not just the actual travel arrangements I can arrange, I can also help with attractions, airport hotels, insurance, parking, lounges and much more.
+Also it's not just the actual travel arrangements I can arrange, I can also help with attractions, airport hotels, insurance, parking, lounges and much more.

-Think of me as your own personal travel adviser, being available outside the limitations of normal office hours to discuss your plans at a time convenient to you.
+Think of me as your own personal travel advisor, being available outside the limitations of normal office hours to discuss your plans at a time convenient to you.
 I will strive to meet your expectations, by exploring all options at the best possible prices.
 After booking, I can promise you excellent levels of customer care and personal service, and don't just take my word for it, I have excellent testimonials from clients which you can read further down on this page

 Our 24/7 Duty Office, there to help support myself and my clients too, which is a great service to be able to offer.

 All bookings are protected 100% against supplier failure, with ATOL and the Travel Counsellors Financial Trust, giving you the peace of mind knowing your booking is safe with us.
-FlyBMI just such an example of this.

 How many sleeps to your next trip, nothing planned?
 Give me a call, you never know where our conversation will take you.